opensciencegrid/dosar/docs/Materials/11-HandlingFailure.md

 06/23/12 11:31:07 MultiLogFiles: truncating log file /home/roy/condor/goatbrot/montage.log
 ```

-Here is where DAGMan resubmits the montage job and waits for it to complete.
+Here is where DAGMan resubmits the montage job and waits for it to complete:

 ```
 06/23/12 11:31:07 Submitting Condor Node montage job(s)...